 - Cream butter, sugar and cinnamon together in a large mixing bowl.
 Add the flour and finely ground almonds and continue mixing.
 The dough will be very crumbly.

 - Place a sheet of waxed paper on a cutting board or another flat work surface.
 Press the dough together to form a ball.
 Then press the dough onto the waxed paper.
 Carefully flatten it down to about 1/2 inch.
-Use a cookie cutter to cut out the cookies (you can use any shape you prefer).
+Use a cookie cutter to cut out the cookies.

 - Bake cookies for 25 to 30 minutes.
 Allow cookies to cool completely before removing them from the cookie sheets.
 Take special care not to break them.